brandonkal/linaria/docs/CONFIGURATION.md

 - `ignore: RegExp` (default: `/node_modules/`):

-  If you specify a regex here, files matching the regex won't be processed, i.e. the matching files won't be transformed with Babel during evaluation.
+  If you specify a regular expression here, files matching the expression won't be processed, i.e. the matching files won't be transformed with Babel during evaluation.
 If you need to compile certain modules under `/node_modules/`, it's recommended to do it on a module by module basis for faster transforms, e.g. `ignore: /node_modules[\/\\](?!some-module|other-module)/`.

 - `babelOptions: Object`